• Skip to main content

 Make sure you do leave yourself enough time to explore this fascinating city, though!

-If you have a bit of extra time, I would suggest heading into the Mekong Delta from Ho Chi Minh City and see a bit of this beautiful part of the country.
+If you have a bit of extra time, I would suggest heading into the Mekong Delta from Ho Chi Minh City and seeing a bit of this beautiful part of the country.
 Things are very relaxed around the Mekong and there’s a different atmosphere to all the places so far.

 One of the easiest places to use as your base for accommodation is Can Tho.
 From there, you can do boat trips or head by bus to some of the other smaller towns in the region.